 The Church of the Genuine Orthodox Christians of America is a part of the Church of the Genuine Orthodox Christians of Greece, under His Beatitude, Archbishop Kallinikos.

-In the Church of the G.O.C. in America there are now 47 parishes and missions, 6 men's monasteries and sketes, 4 convents, 60 priests, and 18 deacons throughout North and South America.
+In the Church of the G.O.C. in America there are now 58 parishes and missions, 6 men's monasteries and sketes, 4 convents, 7 bishops (3 retired), 72 priests (8 retired), and 21 deacons throughout North and South America.

 The ruling hierarch of the Metropolis of America is His Eminence, Metropolitan Demetrius of America.
 His Eminence is assisted by his auxiliary bishop, His Grace, Bishop Christodoulos of Theoupolis.

 The Metropolis of Toronto, whose ruling hierarch is His Eminence, Metropolitan Moses of Toronto, extends throughout southern Ontario.

 The Diocese of Boston, whose ruling hierarch is His Eminence, Metropolitan Demetrius of America, extends throughout the states of New England.